 The California Health Care Foundation is excited to launch a new project: Medi-Cal Explained.
-It will include papers and briefings that describe how the nation’s largest Medicaid program organizes, finances, and provides care for low-income people throughout California, including children, people with disabilities, and low-wage workers who may not get affordable insurance through their jobs.
-For low-income seniors, Medi-Cal steps in to cover what isn’t covered by Medicare, including nursing home care.
+It will include papers and briefings that describe how the nation’s largest Medicaid program organizes, finances, and provides care for people with low incomes throughout California, including children, people with disabilities, and low-wage workers who may not get affordable insurance through their jobs.
+For seniors with low incomes, Medi-Cal steps in to cover what isn’t covered by Medicare, including nursing home care.

 In a program as far-reaching and complex as Medi-Cal, I find it helpful to focus on five major themes.